citusdata/citus_docs/develop/api_guc.rst

 many columns, or they use big types such as ``hll`` from the postgresql-hll extension.

-The default value is false, which means all results are encoded and transferred in text format.
+The default value is ``true`` for Postgres versions 14 and higher.
+For Postgres versions 13 and lower the default is ``false``, which means all results are encoded and transferred in text format.

 .. _max_shared_pool_size: